Painting Preparation Q&A

 TSP is a powerful cleaner that can remove the gloss from not only paints but other sensitive surfaces.
 However, its primary function is cleaning, not deglossing.
 The deglossing effect is why TSP should never be used as a cleaner on a painted surface UNLESS you plan on repainting... it will make the paint more porous and consequently it will become dirty and actually grow mildew more quickly!
 There are some siding cleaners available now that actually inhibit the growth of mildew for a time after cleaning.
 Check at your hardware or home store for available brands.

-As for Wilbond, it is a chemical that essentially "attacks" the surface of paints, softening and slightly roughening them so that new paint coats will stick better.
+As for Wilbond, it is a mixture of various solvents...including toluene, methanol, acetone, naptha and isopropyl alcohol.. that essentially "attacks" the surface of paint, softening and slightly roughening it so that new paint coats will stick better.
 It also removes oils and grease from surfaces making them more paintable.
-Wilbond works best on latex paints.
+Wilbond works best on latex paints, but is an excellent cleaner for oil paints and metal surfaces (though if the metal has a lacquer or other preservative coating the Wilbond may damage or remove it!).

 Wilbond is very easy to use… just wet a lint-free cloth with it and rub the cloth on the painted surface until the surface gloss diminishes.
 Latex paint surfaces will become tacky… oil paint surfaces will not.
 The effect is good for up to a half hour, depending on the temperature.
 Careful… avoid getting Wilbond on any other surfaces or you risk damage, especially plastics.